-The five-week immersion course offered by the École de langues of the Université de Montréal is held from July 1 to July 31, 2018.
+The five-week immersion course offered by the École de langues of the Université de Montréal is held during summer from July 3 to August 3, 2022.

 The course runs from Monday to Friday, from 9 a.m. to noon, and four afternoons a week, as well as activities in the evening and on weekends.